realwadezhou/bls_text_gen/README.md

 - **`text_gen.py`**: Main script that processes BLS data and generates more engaging job descriptions using Claude Sonnet 4.
 Features batch processing, auto-resume from partial results, and retry logic.

 - **`model_testing.py`**: Benchmarking script that tests multiple AI models (Claude, GPT, Gemini, DeepSeek, etc.) at different temperature settings to compare output quality and characteristics.
-In my testing, all models performed similarly at this task, but Claude felt the best.
+In my testing, all models performed similarly at this task, but Claude marginally better than the rest.

 - **`test_two_models.py`**: Simplified testing script for comparing two specific models (DeepSeek and Gemini) with results appended to existing comparison data.